SpindleMonkey/project-1/README.md

 7/13/17: Replaced player images with raccoons for defense; removed stick figure images from repo.
 Working on logic for actually playing the game now.

+Not using radio buttons to select the runner, as shown in the wireframes.
+Will use a dropdown in a modal instead.

 7/12/17: Added a new list to Trello so I can separate the stretch goal stories from the basic game stories (stretch goal stories are in the Backlog list, and are prioritized).

 Created objects for Team and Player.